alexandrelamberty/fswd-nodejs-cjs-ejs-server/README.md

 Pure Node.js with EJS template engine :zany_face:

-The application require an environment file with theses variable:
+The application require an environment file with theses variables:

 ```properties
 PORT=3000